Bali's water crisis threatens local culture, UNESCO sites

 “At the moment, it is the cheapest source of water for people to use," Cole said.
 "So why wouldn’t you use that?”

-In less than a decade, Bali’s water table has sunk more than 50 meters (164 feet) in some areas, according to data provided by IDEP.
+In less than a decade, Bali’s water table has sunk more than 160 feet in some areas, according to data provided by IDEP.
 Wells are running dry or have been fouled with salt water, particularly in the island's south.

 Bali does have regulations — such as water licenses and taxes on water used — that are meant to manage the island's water supplies, but there's no enforcement, Cole said.